atomescrochus/laravel-gracenote/README.md

 [![StyleCI](https://styleci.io/repos/76792572/shield?branch=master)](https://styleci.io/repos/76792572)
 [![Total Downloads](https://poser.pugx.org/atomescrochus/laravel-gracenote/downloads)](https://packagist.org/packages/atomescrochus/laravel-gracenote)

-WIP: not ready for production yet.

 The `atomescrochys/laravel-gracenote` package provide and easy way to interact with the Gracenote Web API from any Laravel 5.3 application.
+This package is usable in production, but should still be considered a work in progress (contribution welcomed!).

 ## Install